2022 Nebraska Teacher of the Year

 Nebraska Teacher of the Year Application Printable (Printable PDF form)

 Nebraska Teacher of the Year Nomination Form (Electronic fillable form)

-*A two-minute Public Speaking video is submitted with the 2022 Application
+*A two-minute Public Speaking video will be submitted with the 2022 Application.

-2021 (CST) Postmarked or Submitted deadline for receipt of applications
+August 11, 2021 (CDT) Postmarked or Submitted deadline for receipt of applications.

 Duties of the Nebraska Teacher of the Year: